 It seems the topic of ‘dubstep’ has been a popular topic of conversation in our city lately.
-As somebody who has been involved in the positive promotion of this in Atlanta from the beginning, I would appreciate the opportunity to lend a constructive retort to the article ‘Last Night Dubstep Molly Saved My Life‘ that appeared in your publication starting 2-March 2011.
+As somebody involved in the positive promotion of this in Atlanta from the beginning, I would appreciate the opportunity to lend a constructive retort to the article ‘Last Night Dubstep Molly Saved My Life‘ that appeared in your publication starting 2-March 2011.
 Please allow me to tell a different story about dubstep in Atlanta to contrast your example.

 Two years ago, a group of ten like-minded individuals came together with the goal of bringing performers of a niche style of music to Atlanta.
 This ‘meeting of the minds’ was nothing glamorous; a mere group of friends hoping to pool resources and promote a relatively unknown style of music.
 In February of 2009, Bazzaar was the host to Dutch native 2562.
 It was, by all accounts, a successful event that brought out a wide selection of mature and responsible adults to a nightclub to enjoy a musical performance.
 Not that much different from happens one doorway north from Bazzaar’s former location.